mehul-anshumali/Internship_PhonePe/week1/TasksList.md

 The operating system should now mount the LVM logical volumes automatically at boot.

-## Add another 10GB disk to the VM.
+## :point_right: Add another 10GB disk to the VM.
 Add it to the existing LVM.
 we will add 10GB disk from virtual box and after this we will first create the physical volume of newly added disk i.e ```/dev/sdd```.
 Creating pv of new disk i.e /dev/sdd
 ```